m0zgen/openbld.net/blog/openbld-updates/2024/2024-11-14-openbld-throughput-boosting.md

 ### OpenBLD.net – Engine for a Faster Internet

 These are the new "gears" in the racing engine of OpenBLD.net.
-Some have been rewritten or built from scratch:
+Some have been rewritten or built from scratch.
+{/* truncate */}
 - Synchronous processing of block lists
 - Caching of blocking events
 - Updated caching system — the log enricher now has its own cache